Intrinsically chiral exciton polaritons in an atomically-thin semiconductor

 Here, we demonstrate the formation of intrinsically chiral, valley-selective polaritons in a monolayer WS$_2$ placed on a metasurface governed by chiral BICs \cite{Chen2023}.
-BICs, which are photonic resonances with high Q-factors \cite{Marinica2008,Koshelev2018}, were recently introduced for achieving polariton formation in a range of materials \cite{Ardizzone2022, Maggiolini2023, Wu2024}.
-The choice of material in this work, monolayer WS$_2$, is motivated by its spin-valley physics \cite{Plechinger2016} and the ability to reach strong light-matter coupling with the excitons in a wide temperature range, including room temperature \cite{Flatten2016, Zhang2018, Wurdack2021, Zhao2022, Maggiolini2023}.
+BICs were recently introduced as versatile photonic resonances for achieving polariton formation in a range of materials \cite{Ardizzone2022, Maggiolini2023, Wu2024}.
+The choice of material in this work, monolayer WS$_2$, is motivated by its spin-valley physics \cite{Plechinger2016} and the ability to reache strong light-matter coupling regime with its excitons in a wide temperature range, including room temperature \cite{Flatten2016, Zhang2018, Wurdack2021, Zhao2022, Maggiolini2023}.
 We perform experimental and theoretical reflectivity and PL studies showing that, in the strong light-matter coupling regime, diffraction overcomes thermalisation-induced losses and depolarisation, which leads to massively enhanced circularly polarised PL of both the upper and lower polariton branches.
 Remarkably, lower and upper polaritons can have parallel ($\uparrow\uparrow$) or anti-parallel ($\uparrow\downarrow$) spin-configurations, which can be switched with $\sigma^-$ or $\sigma^+$ polarised excitation, respectively, leading to co- or anti-polarised PL from the two energy levels (see Fig. \ref{fig1}a).
-This is because both photonic and excitonic constituents of the polaritons contribute to the spin-configurations, with the photonic(excitonic) contribution being stronger for the lower(upper) polariton.
+This is because both photonic and excitonic constituents of the polaritons contribute to the spin-configurations, with the photonic (excitonic) contribution being stronger for the lower (upper) polariton.
 Thus, the lower polariton inherits most of its properties from the chiral BIC, and only interacts with and emits $\sigma^+$ polarised light \cite{Chen2023}.
 In contrast, the upper polariton shows rotating dipole behavior as inherited from the exciton, reversing the polarisation of the exciting light \cite{Bucher2024}.
 Additionally, the spin degree of freedom of valley excitons also manifests itself in the lower polariton, where the PL is the strongest when the exciton spin is aligned with that of the BIC.
-As such, combining the spin-selective light and matter states in a hybrid polaritonic state leads to the formation of a new type of chiral bosonic quasiparticle, and offers a novel pathway for the control and manipulation of chiral light emission.
+As such, combining the spin-selective light and matter states in a hybrid polaritonic state offers a novel pathway for the control and manipulation of chiral light emission.